bascetta74/OpenPLC_Simulink-Interface/Examples/hello_world/readme.md

 Files:
-Hello_World.xml -> PLC ladder diagram.
-Opens on PLCOpen Editor
+Hello_World -> PLCOpen Editor project with PLC ladder diagram
 hello_world.slx -> Simulink 2017 model
 hello_world_2012b.slx -> Same model compatible with older versions of Simulink (doesn't support dashboard elements)
 interface.cfg -> File to be used to configure SimLink.
 Must be in the same folder of the executable